 CTECO Webpage (in the interactive Simple Map Viewer)

-At the DEEP Public File Room at 79 Elm Street in Hartford.

 Screening

-The site of the construction activity must be compared to the shaded areas depicted on the NDDB map to determine if the site is entirely, partially, or within ¼ mile of a shaded area.
-If the site is entirely, partially or within a ¼ mile of a shaded area for a listed species a registrant can only achieve compliance with section 3(b)(2) of the GP by obtaining a limited one-year determination under Section 2, a safe harbor determination under Section 3, or an approved mitigation plan under Section 5 of this Appendix from the Department’s Wildlife Division.
+The site of the construction activity must be compared to the shaded areas depicted on the NDDB map to determine if the site is entirely or partially within a shaded area.
+If the site is entirely or partially within a shaded area for a listed species a registrant can only achieve compliance with section 3(b)(2) of the GP by obtaining a limited two-year determination under Section 2, a safe harbor determination under Section 3, or an approved mitigation plan under Section 5 of this Appendix from the Department’s Wildlife Division.

-If the site of the construction activity is not entirely, partially or within ¼ mile of a shaded area, then the Department is not aware of any listed species at the site of the construction activity.
+If the site of the construction activity is not entirely or partially within a shaded area, then the Department is not aware of any listed species at the site of the construction activity.
 Based upon this screening, and provided the registrant has no reasonably available verifiable, scientific or other credible information that the construction activity could reasonably be expected to violate section 3(b)(2) of the GP, when completing the Registration Form for this GP a registrant may check the box that indicates that the construction activity will not impact federal or state listed species.

-A registrant using only self-assessment under this section may utilize the results of any such self assessment for up to, but no more than, six months from the date of such assessment.
+A registrant using only self-assessment under this section may utilize the results of any such self-assessment for up to, but no more than, six months from the date of such assessment.
 Note, however, that the NDDB maps are not the result of comprehensive state-wide field investigations, but rather serve as a screening tool.
 Using such maps as a screening tool does not provide a registrant with an assurance that listed species or their associated habitat may not be encountered at the site of the construction activity.
 Notwithstanding the NDDB screening results, if a listed species is encountered at the site of the construction activity, the registrant shall promptly contact the Department and may need to take additional action to ensure that the registrant does not violate section 3(b)(2) of the GP.

 Section 2.
-Obtaining a Limited One-Year Determination
+Obtaining a Limited Two-Year Determination

-A registrant may seek a written determination from the Department’s Wildlife Division, good for one-year, that the proposed construction activity complies with section 3(b)(2) of the GP.
-To obtain this limited one-year determination, a registrant must, in addition to conducting the NDDB map review in Section 1 of this Appendix, provide the Department’s Wildlife Division with (1) any reasonably available verifiable, scientific or other credible information about whether the construction activity could reasonably be expected to result in a violation of section 3(b)(2) of the GP, and (2) limited information about the site of the proposed construction activity, but less information than would be necessary for a safe harbor determination under Section 3 of this Appendix.
-The limited information necessary for a one-year determination is on the current “Request for Natural Diversity Database (NDDB) State Listed Species Review” form on the Department’s website.
-The form and instructions for seeking such a limited one-year determination are available at www.ct.gov/DEEP/nddbrequest.
+A registrant may seek a written determination from the Department’s Wildlife Division, good for two years, that the proposed construction activity complies with section 3(b)(2) of the GP.
+To obtain this limited two-year determination, a registrant must, in addition to conducting the NDDB map review in Section 1 of this Appendix, provide the Department’s Wildlife Division with (1) any reasonably available verifiable, scientific or other credible information about whether the construction activity could reasonably be expected to result in a violation of section 3(b)(2) of the GP, and (2) limited information about the site of the proposed construction activity, but less information than would be necessary for a safe harbor determination under Section 3 of this Appendix.
+The limited information necessary for a two-year determination is on the current “Request for Natural Diversity Database (NDDB) State Listed Species Review” form on the Department’s website.
+The form and instructions for seeking such a limited two-year determination are available at www.ct.gov/DEEP/nddbrequest.